goblincore/goodtimes-client/README.md

 You can email your friends directly from the Goodtimes website and send them a bitly link that will take them to the voting form.

 <img src="https://github.com/thinkful-ei22/its_a_date_client/blob/development/screenshots/guestemailvote.jpg" width=100%>
-//screenshot of form

-//Users' friends can vote on the times and places that work best for them...
+Users' friends can vote on the times and places that work best for them...

 ...and users can check the results of the votes on their dashboard.